Shrivatsa-Deshmukh/CNN-Based-Classification-of-Motor-Imagery-from-EEG-Signals/README.md

 # EEG-Based Classification of Hand Movements

-This repository contains code for classifying different hand movements from EEG signals using the **EEGNet** architecture.
+This repository contains info for classifying different hand movements from EEG signals using the **EEGNet** architecture.

 ## Resources & References